 The best time to visit the Amalfi Coast is in the spring and fall, specifically in May and September.
 During these months it’s less crowded and temperatures very comfortable, with highs in the 70s and 80s.

-While summer may sound like the ideal option, remember both domestic and international travelers flock in droves to the tiny towns that line the Amalfi Coast, making impossible to really explore the coast.
+While summer may sound like the ideal option, remember both domestic and international travelers flock in droves to the tiny towns that line the Amalfi Coast, making it impossible to really explore the coast.

 Winter travel is great if you are on a budget, but the downside is most of the cafes and restaurants close for the season.